skgithub14/sdtmdates/README.md

-The goal of {sdtmdates} is to provide a set of tools for statistical programmers to transform raw electronic data cut (EDC) dates into ISO 8601 formatted dates for Study Date Tabulation Model (SDTM) data sets.
+The goal of {sdtmdates} is to provide a set of tools for statistical programmers to transform raw electronic data cut (EDC) dates into ISO 8601 formatted dates for Study Data Tabulation Model (SDTM) data sets.

 ## Installation